spar65/LoanOfficerAI-MCP-POC/README-01-EVALUATION-STEPS.md

 #### 5.2.3 Advanced Analytics

 ```
-8. "What's the crop yield risk for borrower B002?"
+9. "What's the crop yield risk for borrower B002 this season?"
-9. "How would a 10% corn price drop affect our portfolio?"
+10. "How would a 10% corn price drop affect our portfolio?"
-10. "What restructuring options are available for loan L002?"
+11. "What restructuring options are available for loan L002?"
 ```

 _Expected: Detailed analysis with specific recommendations_